diksha-soni01/Lawgical-archives.github.io/_posts/2025-06-17-welcome-post.md

 ---
+layout: post
-title: Welcome to Lawgical Archives
+title: "Welcome to Lawgical Archives"
-date: 2025-06-17 10:00:00 +0530
+date: 2025-06-17 12:00:00 +0530
-categories: [Law, Research]
+categories: [Introduction]
-tags: [legal, blog]
+tags: [Welcome, First Post]
 ---

-Hello readers! 👋
-Welcome to **Lawgical Archives**, your weekly dose of legal insight.
+Welcome to **Lawgical Archives** — a space where legal thought, analysis, and creativity meet.

-Stay tuned for fresh updates on laws, research, and legal opinions!
+This blog is managed by **Diksha Soni**, a student of law with a passion for writing and critical analysis.
+Stay tuned for weekly insights on law, policy, and more!